Clothing

 - Underutilization.
 Worldwide, clothing utilization – the average number of times a garment is worn before it ceases to be used – has decreased by 36 percent compared to fifteen years ago.

 - Lack of recycling.
-Less than 1 percent of material used to make clothing is recycled into new clothing.
+Less than 1 percent of material used to make clothing is recycled into new clothing as most countries lack the infrastructure needed to properly re-purpose textiles.
 Even though some countries have high collection rates for reuse and recycling, such as Germany, which collects 75 percent of textiles, much of the collected clothing is exported to countries with no recycling programs, including countries in Africa.

 - Greenwashing.
 The clothing industry has developed a reputation for making sustainability promises and then not delivering, often called greenwashing.
 Here are a number of examples involving fast fashion companies.
 Deceptive data use is also part of the problem.